Neurosurgery

 Ventriculoperitoneal Shunt

-Ventriculoperitoneal shunt or VP shunt is a device used to divert the cerebrospinal fluid (CSF) from the ventricles in the brain to the abdominal cavity.
+Ventriculoperitoneal shunt or VP shunt is a treatment for hydrocephalus.
+It is a device used to divert the cerebrospinal fluid (CSF) from the ventricles in the brain to the abdominal cavity where it can be absorbed.
 The fluid is then absorbed naturally through the peritoneal lining in the abdominal cavity back into the bloodstream.
 A VP shunt needs to be surgically inserted under general anaesthetic by a neurosurgeon.
 VP shunts are not without problems:

 • they can get blocked and require surgical revision